meronym/erc20-scanner/README.md

 ### Current method
 - Gather the set of storage location keys that were changed in the contract as a result of executing `tx`
 - Gather all 'address-like' values that got pushed on the stack while executing `tx`.
-We assume these to be the only possible address values whose balance could change as a result of `tx`.
+We assume these to be the only possible address values whose balance could have changed as a result of `tx`.
 - We compute a rainbow table that maps each `sha3(candidate + nonce)` back to `candidate`.
-We expect to process a max. of 1000 candidates for an average token transfer transaction.
+We expect to process a max. of ~1000 candidates for an average token transfer transaction.
 - We scan through the storage location keys that got touched during the execution and for each key we make a lookup in the rainbow table.
-If it's there, that means the key is related to the balance mapping of the rainbow table value.
+If the preimage of the hash is there, we know this key is related to the balance mapping of the rainbow table value.
 - This lets us export event each time a balance key is touched, on the form `BalanceChange(holder_address, old_value, new_value)`

 ### Analysis